openworm/org.geppetto.docs/source/visualgroups.rst

 *************************
-Visual Groups
+Visualizing Groups
 *************************
-Visual Groups in Geppetto allows grouping of visual objects.
+Visual Groups in Geppetto allow grouping of visual objects.
 Each Visual Group can contain multiple Visual Group Elements, which specify a default color and/or parameter to determine color of group.

-Visualizing Groups
+Getting Started
 =================
 Visual Groups reside inside the Visualization Tree, which is inside the subtrees of Aspects.
 Visualizing these groups within Geppetto requires using the console, typing up to VisualizationTree